 2. It gives you the opportunity to get settled into your new life in Japan and get used to the Japanese university system before you officially go “on the clock” for your degree.
 (You can get a maximum of 2 years of MEXT funding for a Master’s and 3 for an academic Doctoral degree, so you don’t want to stumble during that time).

 There are other reasons that would benefit some applicants.
 For example, if your degree program only accepts students in the spring, but you want to arrive in the fall.
-Or sometimes, there are applicants who do not want to be part of a degree program in Japan, at all (for example, if they are enrolled in a degree program in their home country and only want to come to Japan for a year or two to conduct research for that degree.)

 - Master’s Degree Course: This would include MA, MS, MSc, etc. In Japan, it is a two-year course and, as a MEXT scholar, you would need to finish in two years or you would lose the scholarship.
 If you think you need more time, go for a semester or two as a Non-regular student, first.